zekar47/nixos/README.md

 ## Programs I use:
 ### DWM
 This was my first ever window manager and right now is my favorite.
 Since I first switched to GNU/Linux back on 2023, I always wanted to use DWM, but the patching process and the compiling and stuff was kinda hard for me at the time.
 Afterwards, I used i3, and then Hyprland because ~~wayland is the future of the linux desktop~~ of the pretty animations.
-But at the back of my mind I always wanted to have a stable, usable (dwm configuration)[https://github.com/zekar47/dwm].
+But at the back of my mind I always wanted to have a stable, usable [dwm configuration](https://github.com/zekar47/dwm).
 I'm not quite there yet, but I'm trying!

 ### St
 Same thing as DWM, just like to be part of the suckless gang I guess.
 I didn't really have too many reasons to use ST other than the fact that my previous terminal was kitty, and I honestly didn't like that much the user experience.